Best probiotics for IBS

 How do probiotics help with IBS?

-IBS attacks are often accompanied with anxiety and depression, and stressful situations can make IBS worse.
-A good microflora is needed to convert the amino acid L. Tryptophan into the ‘happy hormone’ serotonin.
+It's common for IBS symptoms to be accompanied with anxiety and depression, and stressful situations can make IBS worse.
+A healthy microflora - also known as our 'gut microbiome' - is needed to convert the amino acid 'L-Tryptophan' into our happy hormone which is 'serotonin'.
 Serotonin is then transported into the brain on the back of insulin.
+You may also enjoy reading 'What is insulin resistance'.

 Probiotics produce short chain fatty acids which help by regulating gut health, and helping to prevent the start of food intolerances - a big problem with IBS sufferers.
 Probiotics also help to crowd-out unwanted organisms in the gut such as bad bacteria, yeast and parasites, and they produce a substance called 'lactic acid' which makes the environment unfavourable to harmful organisms.